Easily find upgrades for your BMW!

 2. Implement and save appropriate changes in the ECU software.

 Although it may seem pretty easy the way we described it, engine tuning actually requires a lot of expertise.
 Incorrect parameter changes may result in increased wear and tear of the engine components or even major mechanical failures.
-Our Perfected Performance service takes care of that: instead of having to learn the complexities of engine tuning yourself, let our professional BMW tuner handle the difficult stuff.
+Our Awaken Performance service takes care of that: instead of having to learn the complexities of engine tuning yourself, let our professional BMW tuner handle the difficult stuff.

 Doesn’t it sound simple and effortless?